C2MA-workshop/c2ma-tutorials/README.md

 In this repository are a number of tutorials demonstrating how to query climate from IBM PAIRS/Weather Ops Center api, post-process, and run a simple R0 malaria model using climate-sensitive transmission metrics.

+If you would intend to use the R0 model from tutorial 3 in a publication, please contact anne.jones@ibm.com for citation information.

 # Using IBM PAIRS
 There are two modes for using PAIRS, Graphical User Interface (GUI) and via API calls.
 There are "Datasets" and "DataLayers".
 There is a one to many relationship (a dataset contains one or more datalayers).